Cervical Cancer: How to Detect, Treat and Prevent It in Time

 Smoking, which can damage the DNA of the cervical cells and make them more susceptible to HPV infection.

-Having a weak immune system, which can impair the body’s ability to fight off HPV infection.
+– A weak immune system can impair the body’s ability to fight off HPV infection.

 Having multiple sexual partners, can increase the exposure to different types of HPV.